Company Users

 To invite users, from the My Account area, the customer clicks the 'Invite new user" link in the "Company Users" widget.

 Once the "Invite new user" link is clicked, they are then asked to complete an invite form.
-This form includes the ability to specify a first and last name and an email address.
+This form includes the ability to:

 Please note The email address specified here will be the email address used to login